 Marielle had just moved to the UK from the US with her husband and her young son.
 As they didn't have Broadband set up at home, she was using her phone to access the Internet but when she tried to read an article on the feminist blog Jezebel.com, it was blocked.

 “We would really appreciate it if TalkTalk would remove us from their block list.
 The only people who block us are them, and the Chinese government.”

 Amy Leatherbarrow runs a ladies' dress agency in Bolton.
 When her website was redeveloped over a year ago, she became aware that it was being blocked by O2.
 Her web designer spoke to O2 but they simply told him to verify that he was over 18 – this meant that he could view it but it didn't solve the problem that the site would still be blocked for other O2 customers.

 Philip Raby only found out that his website www.philipraby.co.uk was blocked by O2 when one of his customers told him.

-Aidan van de Weyer found that EE was blocking access to a political blog on the Syrian War by commentator Aboud Dandachi (pictured left).
-Aidan says: “Preventing people seeing information about the war solely because that information is unpalatable seems to me to be a very damaging form of censorship because it hides the realities of the war.
+Aidan van de Weyer found that EE was blocking access to a political blog on the Syrian War by commentator Aboud Dandachi (pictured).